 He was always supportive of women’s education, and often discussed the issue of declining number of women studying and researching in the fields of science, technology, engineering and maths.
 Following his death in 2014 this scholarship was created in his memory by his family.

-Available to a female student from the north-west or north of Tasmania commencing Honours or Masters (coursework or research) in the College of Sciences and Engineering OR commencing a Master of Teaching at the University of Tasmania in Semester 1, 2021.
-Assessment will be based on financial need and academic merit.
+Available to a female student from the north-west or north of Tasmania commencing Honours or Masters (coursework or research) in the College of Sciences and Engineering OR commencing a Master of Teaching at the University of Tasmania in Semester 1, 2022.

 To retain this award, recipients undertaking Honours or Masters by coursework are required to achieve a minimum CREDIT result in all units studied each semester.
 Recipients undertaking Masters by research are required to maintain satisfactory performance in the opinion of their supervisory team and per the rules stipulated by the University's Graduate Research Office.